ehn-dcc-development/eu-dcc-overview/readme.md

 # eHealth Network: Digital Covid Certificates

 Welcome to the official home of the EU DCC (Digital Covid Certificate) on Github.
-Here you will find the specifications of the DCC system - HCERT, Schema, Valuesets and Business Rules.
+Here you will find the specifications of the DCC system - HCERT, Schema, Value sets, and Business Rules.

 In addition, we gratefully host example implementations of various components of the DCC.
 We aim to provide examples in a broad range of languages and platforms and welcome any contributions.
 Do you have something that you would like to contribute?
 Then read [TODO contributing.md] and get started today.

 **If you just want to see how the entire system in action on your own computer: check out [https://github.com/ehn-dcc-development/ehn-sign-verify-python-trivial](this repository).**